HISTORY & SCIENCE

 The Science of Thermography

 The American Academy of Thermology is the premiere organization in North America for the scientific development, healthcare training, and clinical application of medical infrared imaging.
+AAT and Thermal Imaging Services believe Breast Thermography is a Breast Risk Assessment.
+It should NOT be used as a standalone assessment.
+It is an adjunctive evaluation to other structural breast imaging studies such as Mammography, Ultrasound, and MRI.
 Thermal Imaging Services requires all thermographers to be certified through IAMT, a member of AAT and follow their guidelines.
 We enjoy a close relationship with AAT and encourage anyone interested in gaining useful knowledge about thermography to visit their website for more information about Thermology.